marbatlle/marbatlle.github.io/docs/index.md

 <div class="hero-text" markdown>

-## Hi there.
+## Hi there

-I work on health data interoperability and clinical data linkage, usually somewhere between the clinical people and the technical people.
-Right now I coordinate perinatal data extraction across 57 Victorian hospital sites at Murdoch Children's Research Institute, and I am building a perinatal data dictionary aligned to SNOMED CT and mapped to the OMOP Common Data Model.
+I work in health data, across bioinformatics, clinical data standards and large-scale linkage.

+Right now I'm at MCRI in Melbourne, managing perinatal data linkage and extraction across Victorian hospitals for GenV, Australia's largest longitudinal study of children and families.

-Before Melbourne I spent close to four years at Genomics England, embedded in the NHS Genomic Medicine Service, mapping healthcare and genomic data models to HL7 FHIR for national genomic diagnostics.
+Before that, nearly four years at Genomics England, embedded in the NHS Genomic Medicine Service.
+I was the SME on the interpretation platform, sitting between product, engineering and clinical users.
+I wrote the test scenarios and documentation that went with it, mapped healthcare and genomic data models to HL7 FHIR, and used Python and SQL to dig into large clinical and genomic datasets.

 <p class="hero-cta" markdown>
 :material-download: Download my [CV](files/cv.pdf)